 What is a Risk Assessment Template?

-A risk assessment template is a standardized document used to identify, record, and control risks in the workplace.
-It involves a systematic examination of a workplace and its environment to identify hazards, assess injury severity and likelihood, and implement control measures to reduce risks.
+A risk assessment template is a standardized document used to identify, control, and record risks in the workplace.
+It involves a systematic examination of a workplace and its environment to determine hazards, assess injury severity and likelihood, and implement control measures to reduce risks.

 While outsourcing can save your team time and effort, performing in-house operational risk assessments can bolster your company’s culture in several ways: